-The design proposes cantilevered awnings and canopies along the Coronado hotel entry and accessory area facades as well as a significant canopy over the Porte Cochere on 5th Street.
+The design proposes a cantilevered wood trellis 5th Street hotel entry and Porte Cochere.
 These façade articulations will serve to identify the available hotel activity areas and entrances.

 See attached plans and elevations

 F. Parking Areas

 To create a well-defined and aesthetically appealing street boundary, all parking areas will be separated from public rights of way by a landscaped decorative wall, fence or other opaque landscape treatment of not less than three feet (3') and not more than three and one-half feet (31⁄2') in height.
 Surface parking areas that are visible from public streets or other public places will be landscaped such that the parking areas are defined more by their landscaping materials than their paved areas when viewed from adjacent property.
 The use of shade trees is encouraged in parking lots.
 However, care should be taken to choose trees that do not drop excessive amounts of leaves, flowers, or seeds on the vehicles below.
 Entrances to parking areas should be clearly marked in order to avoid confusion and minimize automobile-pedestrian conflicts.
 Attractive signage and changes to the texture of the road (such as pavers) are recommended.
 When a parking garage abuts a public road or other public place, it will be designed such that the function of the building is not readily apparent except at points of ingress and egress.